shmiko/shmiko.github.io/_posts/2016-03-08-journey-into-javascript-objects.md

 ---
 layout: post
 section-type: post
-title: Javascript Objects
+title: Journey Into Javascript Objects
 categories: ['programming']
 tags: [ 'javascript']
 ---

-# Journey Into Javascript

 ## Objects
 Objects store information (properties) about a given entity.
  * use DOT NOTATION only for STRINGS
  * use BRACKET NOTATION with VARIABLES and NUMBERS
  * You can only use dot notation if your property is an alphanumeric string that starts with a letter

+### Declare an object is like this:

 ```javascript
 // Object literal